mongodb/docs/source/includes/command/atlas-clusters-search.rst

    :depth: 1
    :class: singlecol

-Manage cloud backups for your project.
+Manage Atlas Search for your cluster.

 Options
 -------